 Crowning the queen

-Weinfest are a big deal for vintners.
+Weinfest is a big deal for vintners.
 Hundreds of small wine towns along the Rhine, Main, Neckar or Danube feature elaborate parades of costumed brass bands.
 One of the highlights is the crowning of a “wine queen” who becomes the spokesperson for the region’s vintners at official events.
 The spirit is further enhanced by displays of antique wine as well as growing and processing equipment and colorful floral arrangements.
 Watch the festive reception of the wine queen from Bernkastel-Kues, located in the Central Mosel Valley.

 Onion tarts, cheese and wine jellies